nesi/support-docs/docs/Scientific_Computing/Interactive_computing_using_Jupyter/Jupyter_kernels_-_Manual_management.md

     }

-After refreshing JupyterLab your new kernel should show up in the Launcher as \"Shared Virtual Env\".
+After refreshing JupyterLab your new kernel should show up in the Launcher as "Shared Virtual Env".

 # Custom kernel in a Singularity container